HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise4/ASSIGNMENT4 - Building your tree.md

   - 3 citations per minor topic

-Part 1 - Turn in a portion of your tree on Fri
+Part 1 - Turn in a portion of your tree on Fri Feb 23 Part 2 - Turn in the rest of it on Friday March 1st

-Part 2 - Turn in the rest of it on 03/01
+The only rule, is you can't turn in the same document twice